 This paper takes an approach different from Classical Chinese I. It stems from the recognition that this language was the medium through which all our knowledge of China's past has been transmitted to the present and focuses on narrative as the primary reading skill.
 Certain texts will be prescribed and taught in class through the third year.
-These may vary from year to year but will focus on historical documents and stories of a personal nature: for example, Kong Shangren's account of how he met the Kangxi emperor; a memoir by a Korean envoy who visited Beijing in the 18th century; and tales of encounters with the supernatural.
 All are fresh, immediate narratives displaying the precision and versatility of Classical Chinese and providing us with insights into the lives of people in late imperial China.
 Against this background, the paper will also test unprepared translation from similar narrative texts.
 Preparation for unprepared translation is the focus of teaching in the fourth year.